 Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

-In Painting - How-To · 15 min reading time
+15 min reading time

-New house, new flat - but the tiles in the bathroom and kitchen are totally outdated!
-The budget is exhausted for now, but you can't stand the sight of them anymore.
+New house, new flat - but unfortunately the tiles in the bathroom and kitchen are anything but modern!
+The budget is exhausted for now, but you still don't really want to put up with the tiles.
 What can you do?
-We say: simply paint them!
+We say: just paint!
+Whether bathroom or kitchen tiles.
+Here we explain how you can beautify your tiles with the help of our varnishes!

 Painting Tiles: Before/After pictures from our painting community